A speed comparison testing all the most popular SD memory cards in the Sony RX100 IV.

 This is weird to me because I’ve tested it with cards of the same speed.
 When I format a U3 card, then shoot the video and immediately replace it with a U1 card without formatting, the camera will let me shoot the video on the U1 card.
 But when I freshly format a U1 card I get this message –

 “Cannot record this recording setting, Either switch to a UHS-I U3 compatible memory card or change the file format.”

 So to make your life simpler, get a U3 card and it must be SDXC to shoot XAVC S 4k video.
 And it should be Sony brand simply because Sony cameras are not tuned properly to consistently see other cards.
 They seriously need a firmware fix for this.

-You can still shoot AVCHD 1080 video on a SDHC U1 card.
-If you don't mind working in that codec and at a lower bitrate.
+You can still shoot AVCHD 1080 video on an SDHC U1 card.
+If you don’t mind working in that codec and at a lower bitrate.

 Best SD Memory Cards Sony RX100 IV Conclusions